vivaria/edisonrul.ing/docs/source/cards/g/gottoms-emergency-call.md

 ### Card Rulings

-● This effect targets 2 "X-Saber" monsters in either GY, it special summons both to your field.
+*   This effect targets 2 "X-Saber" monsters in either GY, it special summons both to your field.
-● If either target is not in the GY when this card resolves, the other target is not Summoned.
+*   If either target is not in the GY when this card resolves, the other target is not Summoned.
-●If your opponent controls the only face-up “X-Saber” monster on the field, you can still activate this card.
+*   If your opponent controls the only face-up “X-Saber” monster on the field, you can still activate this card.
-●You can target 1 “X-Saber” monster in your GY and 1 in your opponent’s GY.
+*   You can target 1 “X-Saber” monster in your GY and 1 in your opponent’s GY.